jcdevs/wsn-discord/README.md

-# typescript-discord-template
+# wsn-discord
-Base setup for Discord bot in TypeScript
+Custom Discord bot for the Whitter Solidarity Network